 Sometimes, a break is mutual, driven by outside forces that have absolutely nothing to do with the roommate relationship.
 But in cases where personality conflicts are the motivation, steer clear of bad blood (or actual bloodshed) by following these basic tips on how to break up amicably with a roommate.

 A roommate relationship is a big deal, and your soon-to-be-ex deserves a face-to-face goodbye.
 Never, ever break up with your roommate on a Post-It note; that’s tacky.
 E-mail, voicemail and texts aren’t cool, either.

 Sharing the news in person affords a chance to discuss your roommate problems openly and air both sides of the story.
 This talk, however uncomfortable, may be your only chance to salvage the friendship.
 To make it easier, you might use the classic “it’s not you, it’s me” strategy.
 Stick with “I” statements like “I can’t afford to live here anymore” — instead of “you never pay your rent on time!”

 - Read more: Should You Live Alone or With a Roommate?

 No matter how bad your roommate disagreements are, don’t spring a breakup on your roomie at the last minute.
 If you think your relationship has soured, this will make it even worse.

 Be considerate and give plenty of notice that you are leaving (or kicking them out,) remembering to honor any lease commitments.
-A thirty-day warning is customary, for instance.
+A 30-day warning is customary, for instance.